Task Master MCP server

 MCP Installation (Recommended)

-MCP (Model Control Protocol) lets you run Taskmaster directly from your editor.
+MCP (Model Control Protocol) allows you to run Taskmaster directly from your editor.

 {